 The curriculum for the Pre-Health Post-Baccalaureate Certificate consists of two distinct tracks.
 The first is a prehealth careers preparation track designed for students who have a baccalaureate degree but do not have the prerequisite coursework for admission to medical school or other healthcare educational programs.
 The second track is an enhancement track.
-This is designed for the student who has unsuccessfully applied to medical school and needs academic enhancement for his or her application.
+This is designed for the student who has all of the prerequisite course work and has not been successful in applying to health professional schools.
 Both tracks may start in summer depending on academic need.